gregspangenberg/shoulder/readme.md

     plot = shoulder.Plot(hum)
     plot.figure.show()

-The output of the plot will appear as shown below.
+The output of the plot will appear as shown below with landmarks included and transformed from the original CT coordinate system to a coordainte system defined by the canal and transepicondylar axis.

 ![Plot of Example code above](images/plot.png)